Sean Murphy Player Props: Braves vs. Padres

 Sean Murphy At The Plate

-- Murphy has seven doubles, three home runs and 12 walks while hitting .255.
+- Murphy is batting .275 with seven doubles, four home runs and 13 walks.

-- Among qualifying batters, he ranks 92nd in batting average, while his on-base percentage ranks 26th and he is 17th in slugging.
+- Among qualified batters in MLB action, he ranks 70th in batting average, 11th in on-base percentage, and eighth in slugging.

-- In 42.9% of his 14 games this season, Murphy has picked up at least one hit.
-He's also had four multi-hit games.
+- Murphy has picked up a hit in seven of 15 games this year, with multiple hits five times.

-- In 21.4% of his games this season, he has homered, and 5% of his trips to the plate.
+- He has homered in four games this season (26.7%), homering in 6.2% of his trips to the plate.

-- In six games this season (42.9%), Murphy has picked up an RBI, and in three of those games (21.4%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- Murphy has picked up an RBI in seven games this year (46.7%), with two or more RBI in three of those contests (20.0%).

-- In five games this season (35.7%), he has scored, including multiple runs twice.
+- He has scored in six of 15 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.